 2. User Comfort for Home Working Headsets

 When you use a headset for work it means that you can keep both hands-free, instead of having to hold a phone to one ear.
 At home you do not want to be securing a phone between your ear and shoulder while you try to check details on a PC or type some data.
 Trying to work like this will have a detrimental effect on your posture.
 Avoid getting into awkward positions by wearing a headset.

 Make sure too that your headset is lightweight, especially if you have to wear it all day.
-Choose a style of fit that feels best for you either In the Ear, On the Ear or Over the Ear.
+Choose a style of fit that feels best for you either In the Ear pair of headphones, On the Ear or Over the Ear.